piuma/api-fault-injector/README.md

 - **API Robustness**: APIs are the heart of modern applications.
 Making sure they can handle errors and failures is crucial.
 - **Resilience Testing**: Simulating error conditions helps identify weaknesses and improve application resilience.
 - **Reliable Development**: Providing developers with tools to test error scenarios leads to more reliable and robust software.
+- **Easy Integration**: Implemented as an HTTP proxy, it can be easily integrated with any application without modifying the app itself.

 ## Features